 The SSE (Shanghai Stock Exchange) Sci-Tech Innovation Board, known as Star Market, finally opened for business this Monday, facing an insane demand jacking up the share prices that initially were quite high per se.
 At the end of the first trading week, all the 25 companies got their stocks bloated.

-Current situation is apparently unhealthy and it is almost certain that the real value is way below the figures we are observing.
+The current situation is apparently unhealthy and it is almost certain that the real value is way below the figures we are observing.
 The market is chaotic and might crack any time, triggered by the countless amateur investors that behave irrationally.

 "Let the Star board be a bubble, then let it burst.
 That could be a first step in the way to a more mature financial market in China."